yash-sharma1/docs-site/docs/governance.md

 If voting power does not reach quorum at the end of the voting period, the proposal will be rejected and all deposits will be returned to depositors' addresses.

-**Note**: There is a special case that if all votes all `Abstain` and voting power is superior to 50%, the proposal will be rejected and all deposits will be returned.
+**Note**: There is a special case that if all votes are `Abstain` and voting power is superior to 50%, the proposal will be rejected and all deposits will be returned.

 #### Veto